Information, entropy and the paradox of choice: A model for understanding human choice behavior: Introduction

-Experimental findings have convincingly shown that an abundance of choices can paradoxically lead to lower satisfaction.
-For example, in a seminal study~\cite{iyengar2000choice}, consumers shopping in a grocery store reported significantly lower satisfaction with their purchases and were less likely to buy when confronted with 24 jam flavors compared to just 6 options.
-This choice overload effect has been observed in various studies, including those involving chocolates~\cite{chernev2003more}, coffee~\cite{mogilner2008mere}, pens~\cite{shah2007buying}, photographs~\cite{gilbert2002decisions,reutskaja2018choice}, and gift boxes~\cite{reutskaja2009satisfaction}, or participation in pension plans~\cite{huberman2007defined} and prescription drug plans~\cite{hanoch2009much}.
-These experiments consistently demonstrate that choosing from a larger pool of options, as opposed to a smaller selection, results in diminished satisfaction with the chosen item and a reduction in preference strength, i.e., the extent to which individuals favor their selected item over alternatives.
+Experimental evidence has consistently demonstrated that an abundance of choices can paradoxically reduce satisfaction.
+In a seminal study, for example, consumers shopping in a grocery store reported lower satisfaction with their purchases and were less likely to make a purchase when presented with 24 jam flavors compared with only 6 alternatives~\cite{iyengar2000choice}.
+Similar choice overload effects have been reported across a wide range of domains, including selections of chocolates~\cite{chernev2003more}, coffee~\cite{mogilner2008mere}, pens~\cite{shah2007buying}, photographs~\cite{gilbert2002decisions,reutskaja2018choice}, and gift boxes~\cite{reutskaja2009satisfaction}, as well as decisions involving pension plans~\cite{huberman2007defined} and prescription drug plans~\cite{hanoch2009much}.
+These studies indicate that larger assortments often impair decision quality and reduce satisfaction with the chosen option.
+Moreover, they weaken preference strength, defined as the degree to which individuals favor their selected option relative to the available alternatives.
+These findings suggest that the subjective benefits of increased variety may be offset by the cognitive costs associated with evaluating a growing number of alternatives.

-Several explanations account for why individuals may react negatively to large sets of choices, including decision regret, limited cognitive capacity, choice complexity, the need for choice justification, and time constraints~\cite{scheibehenne2010can}.
-A widely accepted theory that elucidates this behavior is based on a two-component model~\cite{reutskaja2009satisfaction,grant2011too}, which examines the trade-off between the benefits and costs of making a choice.
-This model helps to justify the inverted U-shaped relationship between satisfaction and the number of alternatives in the decision-making process~\cite{reutskaja2009satisfaction,grant2011too}.
-As illustrated in Fig.~\ref{fig1}A, the costs (red) increase at a faster rate than the benefits (blue), resulting in satisfaction (green) exhibiting an inverted U-shaped pattern as a function of choice set size~\cite{reutskaja2009satisfaction,grant2011too}.
-This relationship can be mathematically represented by a quadratic formulation, which captures the inverted parabolic nature of the connection between choice satisfaction and choice set size~\cite{moser2017no}.
+Several factors may explain why individuals respond negatively to large choice sets, including decision regret, limited cognitive capacity, choice complexity, the need for justification, and time constraints~\cite{scheibehenne2010can}.
+A widely accepted account is the two-component model, which formalizes the trade-off between the benefits and costs of making a choice~\cite{reutskaja2009satisfaction,grant2011too}.
+This framework provides a rationale for the inverted U-shaped relationship between satisfaction and the number of alternatives in the decision process~\cite{reutskaja2009satisfaction,grant2011too}.
+As illustrated in Fig.~\ref{fig1}A, costs (red) increase more steeply than benefits (blue), yielding choice satisfaction (green) that follows an inverted-U trajectory across set sizes.
+This relationship can be captured mathematically by a quadratic formulation, reflecting the parabolic nature of satisfaction as a function of choice set size~\cite{moser2017no}.